 Then, you’ll realize you need to start sending emails, so you go and get an email service like Mailchimp or Constant Contact.

 Next you’ll need to sell your product, so you pick up a shopping cart like WooCommerce or Shopify.

 And on and on it goes.

-Soon, they begin to consider tossing it all and moving to a more robust platform solution (Yes, like Ontraport.)
-So they start asking around in their communities about possible options.
-It’s right around here that they discover that many entrepreneurs have strong opinions on the subject and that the entrepreneurial world can be neatly divided between those who extoll the virtues of using an integrated platform and those who insist on the superiority of their collection of single-point solutions.
+You begin to consider tossing it all and moving to a more robust platform.
+So you start asking around in your communities about possible options.
+It’s right around here that you discover that many entrepreneurs have strong opinions on the subject.

+The entrepreneurial world can be neatly divided between those who extoll the virtues of using an all-in-one platform and those who insist on the superiority of their tech stack of single-point tools.

-It turns out that pretty much all larger businesses have also discovered the many benefits of keeping their data and tools under one roof, but many entrepreneurs remain steadfast in their belief that single-point solutions are the future for small business technology.
+It turns out that pretty much all larger businesses have also discovered the many benefits of keeping their data and tools under one roof, but many entrepreneurs remain steadfast in their belief that single-point tools are the future for small business technology.

 There are several problems with these arguments, though, so let’s take them one-by-one:

 1. Tech stacks cost you time and money.